Lucas Duda: 2017

-On April 3, Duda was the starting first baseman for Opening Day, going 1–3, logging one walk, one strikeout and hitting a three-run double in the bottom of the seventh off Eric O'Flaherty against the Atlanta Braves.
-On April 21, the Mets placed Duda on the 10-day disabled list, two days after he suffered a hyperextended left elbow in a collision at first base with Philadelphia Phillies baserunner César Hernández.
+On April 3, 2017, Duda was the starting first baseman for Opening Day, going 1–3, logging one walk, one strikeout and hitting a three-run double in the bottom of the 7th off Eric O'Flaherty against the Atlanta Braves.
+On April 21, the Mets placed Duda on the 10-day DL, two days after he suffered a hyperextended left elbow in a collision at first base with Philadelphia Phillies baserunner César Hernández.
 Through 75 games, Duda hit .246 with 17 home runs and 37 runs batted in.

 Tampa Bay Rays

-On July 27, 2017, Duda was traded to the Tampa Bay Rays for minor league pitcher Drew Smith.
-He batted .175 for Tampa Bay.
+On July 27, 2017, the Mets traded Duda to the Tampa Bay Rays for minor league pitcher Drew Smith.
+Duda batted .175 for Tampa Bay.
 He became a free agent after the season.

 Kansas City Royals

 Duda signed a one-year contract with the Kansas City Royals on February 28, 2018.
 In his first at-bat as a Royal, he hit a three-run home run on Opening Day in the first inning against James Shields.
 Duda was the Royals' designated hitter for the first half of the season, hitting .242 with 13 home runs and 48 runs batted in.